wtxszyez/1123/Docs/Creating-Atom-Packages.md

 The **Deploy** text fields are where the content to be installed by Reactor is listed.
 The Common (No Architecture) text field is where material like fuses, macros, and scripts are added that work across all of Fusions supported os platforms.
 If you are deploying a plugin that only works on a specific OS platform you can enter that file in the appropriate heading like "Windows", "Mac", or "Linux".

 To the far right of the Deploy section in the editing GUI is a **Refresh** icon that looks like a pair of spinning arrows.
 You can press that button to instantly refresh the entries in the Deploy fields based upon the content in your Atom package folder.
-The Refresh" button doesn't automatically save this edit to the atom file so you can close the Atomizer window with the **Close Atom** button if you don't like the changes that have been made to the Deploy list.
+The "Refresh" button doesn't automatically save this edit to the atom file so you can close the Atomizer window with the **Close Atom** button if you don't like the changes that have been made to the Deploy list.

 The **Dependencies** section lets you list other Reactor atom packages that are required inorder for your atom to function correctly.
 These items will be installed automatically by Reactor when an end user chooses to add your atom to their system.